 - Plan to do your gardening early in the morning or in the late afternoon.
 Peak heat hours are between 11AM and 3PM, so avoid gardening during this time if you can.

-- Wear a sunhat to protect your head from exposure to the sun.
+- Wear a sunhat to protect your head from exposure to the sun and gardening boots.

 - Battle the heat by pouring some chilled water on a bandana and tying around your neck.

 Gardening exposes you to outdoor pests, chemicals, the sun’s rays and sharp equipment.
 Dressing for the part is an essential part of gardening safety.